-How To: Import a picture and/or logo to a user as a style
+How To: Import an image as a style in ArcMap

-Adjust the display of the picture as necessary to center it in the crosshairs in the Preview area of the dialog box.
-Make any further modifications such as color, angle, etc.
+- If necessary, adjust the display of the picture to center it in the crosshairs in the Preview section.
+Make any further modifications such as Size, Color, Angle, etc., and click OK.